rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     su
     apt install php7.0-apcu
     phpenmod apcu
-    #echo "apc.enabled=1" >> /etc/php/7.0/cli/conf.d/20-apcu.ini # Normally it's useless, check owncloud error logs in the admin page to make sure it's working
+    #echo "apc.enabled=1" >> /etc/php/7.0/cli/conf.d/20-apcu.ini # Normally it's useless, check Nextcloud error logs in the admin page to make sure it's working
     service apache2 restart

-Now, add the following in */var/www/owncloud/config/config.php*:
+Now, add the following in */var/www/nextcloud/config/config.php*:

     :::text
     'memcache.local' => '\OC\Memcache\APCu',

 Restart Apache.
 Running `php -i` will say *opcache.enable => On* and *Opcode Caching => Disabled*.
 That's normal as we didn't enable opcaching for CLI, (*/etc/php/7.0/cli/php.ini*), only for Apache2.
 However, if you create a webpage containing `<?php phpinfo();`, when accessing this page you'll see that's it's *Up and Running*.
 Make sure as well that APCu is enabled.

-## Improve ownCloud's settings
+## Improve Nextcloud's settings

-Add the following in */var/www/owncloud/config/config/php*:
+Add the following in */var/www/nextcloud/config/config/php*:

     :::text
     'session_keepalive' => true,
     'logtimezone' => 'Europe/Paris',

-In ownCloud, enable the server-side encryption in the admin settings, and enable the app called *Encryption* in the web interface, while logged in as an admin.
+In Nextcloud, enable the server-side encryption in the admin settings, and enable the app called *Encryption* in the web interface, while logged in as an admin.
 You'll need to log out and in to actually enable encryption for good.

-Edit */var/www/owncloud/.htaccess* and change the max size limits for uploads to 2G (on a 32-bit system) or more.
+Edit */var/www/nextcloud/.htaccess* and change the max size limits for uploads to 2G (on a 32-bit system) or more.
 Also, do:

     :::bash
     su
-    cd /var/www/owncloud
+    cd /var/www/nextcould
     sudo -u www-data php occ maintenance:update:htaccess

-It will allow ownCloud to change these settings directly from the Admin webpage.
+It will allow Nextcloud to change these settings directly from the Admin webpage.
 It will also update some settings.

 # OpenVPN